gruntwork-io/docs/docs/reference/modules/terraform-aws-load-balancer/lb-listener-rules/lb-listener-rules.md

 <HclListItem name="lb_listener_rule_fixed_response_arns">
 <HclListItemDescription>

 The ARNs of the rules of type fixed-response.
-The key is the same key of the rule from the `redirect_rules` variable.
+The key is the same key of the rule from the `fixed_response_rules` variable.

 </HclListItemDescription>
 </HclListItem>